ffsommers/dbc-phase-2/README.md

 #### If you know you are not getting something, schedule office hours.
 #### If you think you get everything and feel that you have mastered. something, schedule office hours and prove it.

+#### Questions and BOBOLINKS Cohort Wishlist:
+- What is a js object in the console and what to do with it?
+- Event delegation more emphasis
+- JS and AR drills
+- The pertest email with the examples were key for the needed core skills.
+- Workflow
+- Live coding examples (crud and routes perhaps in the passion project)
+- Office hours were too clustered and not enough one on ones
+- Review of a harder challenge from the day before in the AM
+- API skills
+- Heroku
+- REST concepts
+- Schema associations validations
+- Error messages / status and handeling
+- Too much time on passion project issues
+- Not to keep redoing what you are strong in
+- Ask for feedback on the scope and complexity of passion project

 # OOJS
 ---